MotorMath

 Fuel Cost for a Journey

-Calculate the fuel cost for any journey from distance, economy, and fuel price.
+Calculate the total fuel cost for a journey from distance, MPG, and fuel price per litre.

 Last updated: